 On December 20th, 2000 KUYI made its on-air debut after five years of hard work by Hopi volunteers and leaders.
-"Kuyi" (pronounced KUU-yi) is Hopi for "water".
+"Kuuyi" (pronounced KUU-yi) is Hopi for "water".
 Water is life and as such KUYI is an integral part of life on the Hopi reservation.

 On the day of its grand opening, hundreds of people attended the celebration.
 Every major institution on the Hopi Reservation called in.
-Reports of KUYI's signal range was reported from Winslow and Flagstaff, Arizona and from our neighboring Navajo communities.
+Reports of KUYI's signal range were reported from Winslow and Flagstaff, Arizona and from our neighboring Navajo communities.
 For one hour, KUYI linked by satellite to reach Alaska, Florida, California and the Lakota Nation.
 Several Native radio professionals came from across the country to train local Hopi people in the art of on-air broadcasting, programming and radio administration.
 It was quite a memorable time.
 However, the real work has just begun.

 Run by a small station staff and many volunteers, KUYI not only provides a window on the world through its affiliations with Native Voice One and NPR, but also broadcasts a wide, eclectic variety of music.
 Serving the Hopi Reservation, Flagstaff, Tuba City, Winslow and the I-40 corridor, KUYI strives to appeal to a broad based audience.

 Hopi Radio provides a new way of Hopi storytelling, an age-old tradition.
 National news is broadcast, and how it affects us is interpreted and debated.
 Hopi Radio provides entertainment and exposure to other cultures through music and ideas.
 Through Hopi Radio, we reaffirm our respect for tradition by preserving our language and culture in a contemporary context.

 On Monday June 21, 2010 - Summer Solstice - KUYI Hopi Radio went live online through the streaming portal.